 Parties-in-interest are defined under Department of Labor regulations as any fiduciary of the Plan, any party rendering service to the Plan, the Employer, and certain others.
 A substantial portion of the Plan's assets are invested in shares of the Employer's common stock.
-During 2013, cash dividends paid on such shares totaled \$1,218,141.
+During 2016, cash dividends paid on such shares totaled \$2,003,457.
 Because the Employer is the Plan Sponsor, and serves as trustee of the Plan, the transactions involving shares of the Employer's common stock qualify as party-in-interest transactions.
+Also, any fees paid to Great-West Life & Annuity Insurance Company, the record keeper of the Plan, constitutes a party-in-interest transaction.
 All of these transactions are exempt from the prohibited transaction rules.
-Certain administrative functions are performed by officers or employees of the Company, in which no such officer or employee receives compensation from the Plan.
+Certain administrative functions are performed by officers or employees of the Employer, in which no such officer or employee receives compensation from the Plan.